dowusubekoe-dev/aws-course_k21-academy/README.md

 ### AWS Global Infrastructure
 AWS Global infrastructure consist of:
-> * **Region****: A group of Availability Zones
+* ***Region***: A group of Availability Zones
-> * **Availability Zones**: Multiple Datacenters distance apart
+* ***Availability Zones***: Multiple Datacenters distance apart

 ### AWS Services
 #### Deployment & Management
-		Application Services: Amazon SQS, Amazon Elastic Transcoder, Amazon SES, Amazon AppStream, Amazon Cloud Search Mobile Services: Amazon Cognito, Amazon Mobile Analytics, Amazon SNS Enterprise Applications: Amazon WorkDocs, Amazon WorkSpaces, Amazon WorkMail
+***Application Services***: Amazon SQS, Amazon Elastic Transcoder, Amazon SES, Amazon AppStream, Amazon Cloud Search
+***Mobile Services***: Amazon Cognito, Amazon Mobile Analytics, Amazon SNS
+***Enterprise Applications***: Amazon WorkDocs, Amazon WorkSpaces, Amazon WorkMail

 #### Application Services
-		Administration & Security: AWS Directory Service, AWS Identity & Access Management, AWS Trusted Advisor, AWS Config, AWS CloudTrail, Amazon CloudWatch
+***Administration & Security***: AWS Directory Service, AWS Identity & Access Management, AWS Trusted Advisor, AWS Config, AWS CloudTrail, Amazon CloudWatch
-		Deployment & Management: AWS Cloud Formation, AWS OpsWorks, AWS CodeDeploy
+***Deployment & Management***: AWS Cloud Formation, AWS OpsWorks, AWS CodeDeploy
-		Analytics: Amazon Kinesis, AWS Data Pipeline, Amazon EMR
+***Analytics***: Amazon Kinesis, AWS Data Pipeline, Amazon EMR

 #### Foundation Services
-		Compute: Amazon EC2, AWS Lambda
+***Compute***: Amazon EC2, AWS Lambda
-		Storage & Content Delivery: Amazon CloudFront, Amazon Glacier, AWS Storage Gateway, Amazon Content Delivery
+***Storage & Content Delivery***: Amazon CloudFront, Amazon Glacier, AWS Storage Gateway, Amazon Content Delivery
-		Database: Amazon Dynamo DB, Amazon RDS, Amazon Redshift, Amazon Elastic Cache
+***Database***: Amazon Dynamo DB, Amazon RDS, Amazon Redshift, Amazon Elastic Cache
-		Networking: Amazon Route53, Amazon VPC, Amazon Direct Connect
+***Networking***: Amazon Route53, Amazon VPC, Amazon Direct Connect

 ### How to Access AWS Resources
-* Console: simple web-based user interface (Android, iOS) to access AWS services
+* ***Console***: simple web-based user interface (Android, iOS) to access AWS services
-* CLI: use to manage AWS resources and automates service management.
+* ***CLI***: use to manage AWS resources and automates service management.
 Mac, Linux, and Windows OS support
-* SDK: All major programming languages has compatibility with AWS SDK
+* ***SDK***: All major programming languages has compatibility with AWS SDK

-IAM Users, Group, Policy, Role
+### IAM Users, Group, Policy, Role
-IAM service securely control individual and group access to your AWS resources.
+*IAM service securely control individual and group access to your AWS resources.*
-* IAM User: individual who has a set of permissions.
+* *IAM User*: individual who has a set of permissions.
 User has the credentials to make API calls in order to communicate with AWS resources.
-* IAM Group: collection of IAM users.
+* *IAM Group*: collection of IAM users.
 Users in a group can access the permissions assigned to that group.
-* IAM Policies: specifies those permissions that you want to acquire.
+* *IAM Policies*: specifies those permissions that you want to acquire.
-* IAM Roles: define a set of permissions for making AWS service requests.
+* *IAM Roles*: define a set of permissions for making AWS service requests.
 Roles are basically assigned to the applications.

-AWS Security Token Service (STS)
+### AWS Security Token Service (STS)
-Is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate
+<p> Is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate.</p>

-Firewall: NACL & Security Group
+### Firewall: NACL & Security Group
-A security group acts as a virtual firewall for your instances to control inbound and outbound traffic.
+<p> A *security group* acts as a virtual firewall for your instances to control inbound and outbound traffic.
 Five (5) security groups can be assigned to an instance after creating it.
 Security Groups act at the instance level but not at the subnet level.
-Only Allow rules can be created in a security group.
+Only Allow rules can be created in a security group.</p>

-A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
-Allow and Deny rules can be created under ACL.
+<p> A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+Allow and Deny rules can be created under ACL.</p>

-AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across wide range of AWS Services and in your applications.
+<p> AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across wide range of AWS Services and in your applications.
 AWS KMS is a secured and resilient service that uses hardware security modules that have been validated under FIPS 140-2.
-It is also integrated with AWS CloudTrail to provide you with logs of all key usage to help meet regulatory and compliance needs.
+It is also integrated with AWS CloudTrail to provide you with logs of all key usage to help meet regulatory and compliance needs.</p>

-AWS:- Compute Services
+## AWS:- Compute Services
-Amazon EC2 (Virtual server)
+### Amazon EC2 (Virtual server)
-Amazon Elastic Compute Cloud provides scalable computing capacity in the Amazon Web Services Cloud.
+<p> Amazon Elastic Compute Cloud provides scalable computing capacity in the Amazon Web Services Cloud.
 Amazon EC2 can be used to launch virtual severs, configure security and networking and manage storage.
-EC2 also enable scaling up or down to handle changes in requirement and spikes.
-Reduce risk: Durable and secure, avoid risk of physical media handling
+EC2 also enable scaling up or down to handle changes in requirement and spikes.</p>
+*Reduce risk*: Durable and secure, avoid risk of physical media handling.

-Amazon EC2: Instance Types
+### Amazon EC2: Instance Types
-* General Purpose: M1, M3, M4
+* ***General Purpose***: M1, M3, M4
-* Compute Optimized: C1, CC2, C3, C4
+* ***Compute Optimized***: C1, CC2, C3, C4
-* Storage and IO Optimized: HI1, HS1, I2, I2, D2
+* ***Storage and IO Optimized***: HI1, HS1, I2, I2, D2
-* GPU Enabled: CG1, G2
+* ***GPU Enabled***: CG1, G2
-* Memory Optimized: M2, CR1, R3
+* ***Memory Optimized***: M2, CR1, R3
-* Smaller instances: T1, T2
+* ***Smaller instances***: T1, T2

 Amazon EC2: Purchasing Options
 * On-Demand Instances: Pay by the hour (Purchasing Options)